Art lovers take note: There are few places with quite as many galleries per capita as there are in the Sonoma Wine Country town of Healdsburg.

 With a population of about 11,000 people, Healdsburg boasts some two dozen art galleries on or near the lush green lawns and shady trees of its central downtown plaza.

-And the oldest gallery on the art walk is the Erickson Fine Art Gallery (see photo on the left; 324 Healdsburg Ave., 707-431-7073), which opened in San Francisco in 1983, and moved to Healdsburg in 1997.
+The oldest gallery is the Erickson Fine Art Gallery (see photo on the left; 324 Healdsburg Ave., 707-431-7073), which opened in San Francisco in 1983, and moved to Healdsburg in 1997.
 This gallery showcases contemporary paintings, sculpture, and mixed media works by local and internationally known artists in three stories of light-filled rooms.
 There's a sculpture garden and mobiles hang from the two-story ceilings, with kinetic works by Jerome Kirk displayed throughout the gallery.

 With a location in St. Helena in the Napa Valley as well as the one in Healdsburg, the red brick walls of the Christopher Hill Gallery (326 Healdsburg Ave., 707-395-4646) display a range of abstract, impressionist, realist, expressionist, and surrealist art by world-renowned and regionally important artists from Europe, Asia, Latin America, and North America.